mongodb/mongo-task-generator/README.md

 Make sure you have a rust development environment installed.
 See instructions [here](https://www.rust-lang.org/learn/get-started).

 From the root of the repository, run `cargo build` to build the project.

+You may want to pin the rust toolchain to the same one we use to test/release: `rustup default 1.81`

 ### linting/formatting